 - Expect to spend a minimum of 2-3 hours per week on the project for each credit-hour.

 - Within the first month of commencing the senior honors thesis, a thesis project proposal is written.

 - The thesis proposal is reviewed and approved by the Thesis Advisor and a copy sent to the Honors Liaison.

 - Students are encouraged to seek funding for their thesis research project by submitting a proposal to the Hamel Center.
 Hamel Center proposal deadlines are usually about 3-4 weeks into each semester.

 - At the end of the first semester, an “IA” grade will be submitted for NUTR 799H, indicating that the work is still in progress.
-The final grade will be reported at the end of second semester for all earned NUTR 799H credits.
+At the end of the second semester, a grade will be reported for all earned NUTR 799H credits.

 - The final product consists of a written thesis and a public presentation of the work accomplished.

 - Components of the written thesis usually include Abstract, Introduction/Background/Literature Review, Statement of Hypothesis, Methods, Results, Discussion, and References Cited.

 - Writing the Senior Honors Thesis is an iterative process that involves writing a draft of the thesis, having the document reviewed by your Thesis Advisor, and incorporating their comments into a revised version.
 Two or three iterations of the writing process are typical before the final version is completed.